Psingh12354/Power-BI-Notes/README.md

 - **Front End cluster-:** Front end interact with client & backend here most modeling visualization take place.
 - **Back End cluster-:** Back end consist of power query editor where we perform ETL operation on raw data.

+### Database Normalization
+Database normalization is the process used to organize a database into tables.
+In a way that eliminates redundant data and improves data integrity.
+The basic idea is that each table should be about a specific topic.